-- G. Canaan laws of special years and exhortations to obedience showed Israel how to be blessed rather than cursed (Lev 25-26). - 1.
-Laws of special years place all Israelites on equal social level in food and land usage to remind them that they serve as tenants of a land that is really God's (Lev 25). - a) The Sabbatical Year prohibits farming every seventh year to place landowners and those owning no land on equal level by allowing all to eat any produce (25:1-7). - b) The Year of Jubilee allows reacquisition of land formerly deeded away to remind Israel that the nation serves as tenants of land that is really God's (25:8-55). - 2.
-Blessings for obedience and curses for disobedience encourage Israel to obey the covenant (Lev 26). - a) Blessings for obedience show Israel the benefits of obeying the covenant (26:1-13). - b) Curses for disobedience show Israel the penalties of disobeying the covenant (26:14-46). - H. Vow laws cite allowed and prohibited articles to dedicate to the LORD to prevent rash vows (Lev 27). - 1.
-Consecrating allowable things such as persons, animals, houses, and lands must be at extremely expensive prices to discourage rash vows (27:1-25). - 2.
+- G. Laws of special years and exhortations to obedience after arriving in Canaan show Israel how to be blessed rather than cursed (Lev 25-26). - 1.
+Laws of special years place all Israelites on equal social levels in food and land usage to remind them that they serve as tenants of God's land (Lev 25). - a) The Sabbatical Year prohibits farming every seventh year to place landowners and those owning no land on equal level by allowing all to eat any produce (25:1-7). - b) The Year of Jubilee allows the reacquisition of land formerly deeded away to remind Israel that the nation serves as tenants of God's land (25:8-55). - Blessings for obedience and curses for disobedience encourage Israel to obey the covenant (Lev 26). - a) Blessings for obedience show Israel the benefits of obeying the covenant (26:1-13). - b) Curses for disobedience show Israel the penalties of disobeying the covenant (26:14-46). - H. Vow laws cite articles that are allowed and prohibited to be dedicated to the LORD to prevent rash vows (Lev 27). - 1.
+Consecrating allowable things such as persons, animals, houses, and lands must be extremely expensive to discourage rash vows (27:1-25). - 2.
 Prohibiting firstborn animals, devoted things, and tithes from being consecrated prevents trying to "give" God what is already his (27:26-33).